Nj3/SelfLearning/movie check/Readme.md

 **Note:**
-This script will check for the movie every 1hour in case if the movie name has spaces in between, use double quotes for name of the movie.
+This script will check for the movie every 1hour in case if the movie name/city has spaces in between, use double quotes for name of the movie/city.
 For example,

 `start /B python C:/blabla/movie_chk.py "xXx: Return of Xander Cage" chennai`